dmo575/social_website/README.md

 **Portal - page**
 - User can manage its user profile via the Me tab
-- User can see personal feed via the My Space tab
+- User can see personal feed via the Private tab
-- User can see the latest going on and search all posts via the Feed tab
+- User can see the latest going on and search all posts via the Public tab
-- User can manage subscriptions (people whos posts appear on "My Space") via the My Collection tab
+- User can manage subscriptions (people whos posts appear on "Private") via the Collection tab
-- User can see and manage saves posts via the My Collection tab
+- User can see and manage saves posts via the Collection tab

 **Me - tab**